digital-asset/daml/docs/source/daml/intro/3_Data.rst

   :start-after: -- ENUM_BEGIN
   :end-before: -- ENUM_END

-Accessing data in variants requires distinguishing the different possible cases.
-It is no longer possible to access the account number of a ``Location`` directly, for example, as there may be no account number in case of ``InHand``.
-Instead, use *pattern matching* and either throw errors or return compatible types for all cases.
+To access the data in variants, you need to distinguish the different possible cases.
+For example, you can no longer access the account number of a ``Location`` directly, because if it is ``InHand``, there may be no account number.

+To do this, you can use *pattern matching* and either throw errors or return compatible types for all cases:

 .. literalinclude:: daml/3_Data/Variants.daml
   :language: daml